 Dot Product : (-2 + 23j)

-In the above example, the numpy dot function is used to find the dot product of two complex vectors.
-Since vector_a and vector_b are complex, complex conjugate of either of the two complex vectors is used.
+In the above example, the numpy dot function finds the dot product of two complex vectors.
+Since vector_a and vector_b are complex, it requires a complex conjugate of either of the two complex vectors.

 Here the complex conjugate of vector_b is used i.e., (5 + 4j) and (5 _ 4j).